Zborov Castle: History

 In 1470, after the death of Czudar Jakab, the Czudar family died out and the estate was reigned as king.
 In 1471 Mátyás Hunyadi gave the castle and his estate to the Rozgonyi family.
 This year, Polish troops stormed the area during the battles between King Matthias and Casimir the King of Poland.
 In 1491-92, during the throne struggles following the death of Matthias, another settlement was attacked by the Polish, and the whole estate was destroyed.
 In 1512 the kingdom returned to the king, who gave it to the Tarczays, and after the Battle of Mohács it became the property of János Szapolyai.
 The first church of the village was built at this time, the date of construction of which is not known, is related to the name of Rozgonyi or Tarczay family.
 By 1541, the church and the parish building were already standing.
-In 1540, after the death of Szapolyai, King Ferdinand I divided the estate among his followers, the Dessewffy, Péchy and Tachy families.
+In 1540, after the death of Szapolyai, King Ferdinand I divided the estate among his followers, the Dessewffy, Péchy and Tahy families.
 The division lasted until 1548, when the castle and its estate became the royal donation of Gáspár Serédy, the captain of the Kosice.
 The new owner saw the fortification of the castle as a result of the impending Turkish threat, to which he brought in Italian masters of modern castle architecture.
 He built new residential and farm buildings, a Renaissance palace and high walls.
 In 1571 the estate became András Balassa's Nógrád bishop, who married Gáspár Serédy's widow Anna Méray.
 In 1601 it was purchased and repaired by Zsigmond Rákóczi.
 Later, however, he built a castle for himself at the northwestern end of the village, where in 1666 Ferenc Rákóczi I and Ilona Zrínyi were married.
 After Rákóczi's death, Ilona Zrínyi became the wife of Imre Thököly, so the castle became one of the strengths of the anti-Habsburg uprising.
 It was protected by Ilona Zrínyi in 1684, but captured and destroyed on 14 October 1684 by the Emperors led by General Schlutz.
 As a donation to Julianna Rákóczi, the castle became the property of the Aspermont and later the Erdődy family.
 In the late 1800s, the castle was destroyed by fire.
 The castle was destroyed by cannon fire in 1914, along with the church next to it, and has since been ruined.
 The village built its first stone church in the early 17th century in the area of the old cemetery.
 The old wooden church was given to Hossure, where it stood until 1787.
 The church was finally consecrated on December 5, 1655, in honor of Benedict Kisdy, Bishop of Eger, in honor of Saint Margaret of Antioch.
 On March 23, 1876, the church tower and roof structure burned down in a fire, but it was rebuilt.
 In the fall of 1915, he suffered serious damage again during the First World War.